 Rebecca Matilda Williams Fenn

-was the wife of John Rutherford Fenn
+Wife of John Rutherford Fenn

 Mrs Fenn has a long line of distinguished ancestors, some of whom are buried in Westminster Abby.
 They are also connected with the Coddingtons and Randolphs, of Virginia.
 Mrs Fenn was a great granddaughter of General Nathaniel Randalph, who served on the staff of General Lafayette during the Revolutionary war, also great granddaughter of Ezekiel Ayers, who also served with distinction in the colonial army.
-Her grandfather, Isaac Williams, served for some time as Colonial Governor of the
+Her grandfather, Isaac Williams, served for some time as Colonial Governor of the province of Mississippi.
+An uncle, Governor Henry Johnson, was governor of Louisiana and a member of the United States Senate.

 THE FUNERAL OF MRS. J. R. FENN